How to Read Food Nutrition Labels

 The Nutrition Facts label is found on food and beverage packaging.
 It can tell you many things about the food product like how many calories are in a serving, how much fiber the food provides, or what ingredients were used to make the product.

 Everyone is going to pay attention to different parts of the food label depending on what their health goals are.
 For example, if you are looking to lose or maintain your current weight, you may pay more attention to the calories listed on the label.
-If you are concerned with sugar content of food, you will pay attention to the grams of sugar listed under carbohydrates, as well as the ingredient list.
+If you are concerned with the sugar content of food, you will pay attention to the grams of sugar listed under carbohydrates, as well as the ingredient list.

 The Food and Drug Administration (FDA) has developed an online tutorial to help you learn how to use all the information the Nutrition Facts Label provides.
 Check it out here: http://www.accessdata.fda.gov/scripts/InteractiveNutritionFactsLabel/#intro